discussionforum/disfo/README.md

 # disfo
-a platform where you can discuss anything and everything :D
+a platform where you can discuss about anything and everything :D